eldruin/max3010x-rs/README.md

 - [ ] Compatibility with MAX30101
 - [ ] Compatibility with MAX30105

+## Minimum Supported Rust Version (MSRV)

+This crate is guaranteed to compile on stable Rust 1.62.0 and up.
+It *might* compile with older versions but that may change in any new patch release.

 ## Support

 For questions, issues, feature requests, and other changes, please file an